 If you are also weighing a WordPress page builder, our Squarespace vs Divi comparison covers the most popular visual builder in the WordPress ecosystem side by side with Squarespace.
 For a code-level comparison, our Squarespace vs Webflow breakdown covers the full design-control versus ease-of-use tradeoff.

-Pick Cargo if design freedom is your top priority.
+Pick Cargo if design freedom is your top priority and you have the technical skills to use it.
 If you are a designer, artist, or creative director who wants your website to feel as original as your work, and you are comfortable with HTML/CSS, Cargo gives you a canvas that Squarespace cannot match.
 The trade-off is fewer business tools, less support, and a smaller integration ecosystem.
+But for pure creative expression, Cargo is unmatched.

-For most users, Squarespace is the safer and more practical choice.
+For most users starting out, Squarespace is the safer and more practical choice.
 For creatives who treat their website as a design project in its own right, Cargo is worth the extra effort.

 Frequently Asked Questions